 These steps will help reduce all five allergens:

-- Filter your air: Though no studies have proven that indoor air filters help clear out allergens, many people with allergies attest to their effectiveness.
+- Filter your air: Though no studies have proven that indoor air filters help clear out allergens in the bedroom, many people with allergies attest to their effectiveness.
 The NIAID recommends talking to your allergist about the best type of air filter to use.
 Having your air ducts cleaned has not been proven effective against allergies, says the AAAAI.

 - Bring in plants: Indoor plants are great air filters, so unless you have mold or pollen allergies, putting plants in your home can reduce allergens.